 5. Code Compliance Without Full Modernization

-In jurisdictions where new elevator safety codes have been enacted such as door lock monitoring it may be possible to meet these standards without overhauling the entire system.
-Code upgrades can often be implemented as standalone improvements.
+In jurisdictions that have adopted new elevator safety codes, such as door lock monitoring, buildings can often meet these requirements without replacing the entire system.
+Many upgrades can be completed as standalone improvements.

 When to Start Planning for Future Elevator Modernization